toeho/math4champ/README.md

 # 📘 API Documentation

-This document provides details of all the available APIs in the project.\
+This document provides details of all the NEEDED APIs in the project.\
-Authentication uses **JWT tokens** which must be included in the request headers after login.

 ------------------------------------------------------------------------